katakamlokesh/geektrustOnecodeWeekends/README.md

 # AdminUi

-I was tried to impletement all the functionalities
+I was tried to implement all the functionalities

 Here is my component structure